Auction day tips for sellers.

 Whether it’s your first time selling property or your tenth, auction day jitters are real.
 It’s normal to feel stressed, overwhelmed and anxious during the lead-up and on the day.
 Knowing what to expect from an auction and having a good working relationship with your sales agent and auctioneer goes a long way to feeling more confident in the process and the result.

-To help you feel more at ease going into your auction, we spoke with the NSW Chief Auctioneer for Belle Property, Andrew Robinson, to get his auction day tips for sellers.
+To help you feel more at ease going into your auction, we spoke with our Chief Auctioneer, Andrew Robinson, to get his auction day tips for sellers.

 “The success of an auction depends largely on the marketing strategy leading up to it,” explains Andrew.
 “A thorough advertising campaign is an absolute must because the more people who know about the auction, the more who will register to bid.”